-- four streams were nonimpaired;

-- two were slightly impaired; and
+- two streams were nonimpaired; and - six were slightly impaired.

-- three was moderately impaired.

-The Susquehanna River at Marietta, Pa., could not be sampled due to high river flows.
+The Susquehanna River at Marietta, PA, could not be sampled due to high river flows.
 The most common source of water quality degradation in the remaining streams was excess nutrients.
-Streambank erosion and sedimentation impacted the instream habitat at sites along the Pennsylvania-Maryland border.
+Streambank erosion and sedimentation impacted the instream habitat at sites along the PA-MD border.